anokl/UML_samples/README.md

 * Package diagram
 * Deployment diagram

-The behavioral modelling describes the dynamic behaviour of the system, that is how the components interact and how the system changes over time.
+The behavioral modeling describes the dynamic behaviour of the system, that is how the components interact and how the system changes over time.
 The behavoiral diagrams in UML include:
 * Use case diagram
 * Sequence diagram
 * Activity diagram